ge-naks/cs214/lecture-notes/lec3.md

 ```
 int i;

-// &i == "the memory address of i" (technically speaking, wach byte has its own address, but we refer to the variable with its first address)
+// &i == "the memory address of i" (technically speaking, each byte has its own address
+// but we refer to the variable with its first address)
 ```
 - Every element of a struct or array has an address
 ```